rymilton/unbinned_unfolding/USAGE.md

 The example programs can also be run from the shell command line.

-    make bin
     ./RooUnfoldTest

-and the output appears in RooUnfoldTest.ps.
+and the output appears in `RooUnfoldTest.pdf`.

 You can specify parameters for `RooUnfoldTest` (either as an argument to the routine, or as parameters to the program), eg.